310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% bubble Chiaki grin %}
 Look, Takamine!
 They’re selling plushies of some deep-sea creatures!
 I have no idea what they’re meant to be!

-You love these kinds of soft and shapeless creatures, right!?[^1] Alrighty then, your dad will buy it for you to commemorate us spending time together in the aquarium today!
+You love these kinds of loose-looking and shapeless creatures, right!?[^1] Alrighty then, your dad will buy it for you to commemorate us spending time together in the aquarium today!
 {% endbubble %}

 {% bubble Midori v2 %}